midnightntwrk/midnight-architecture/specification/zswap.md

 ---

 The zero-knowledge proofs for inputs and outputs are presented here in rust-like pseudocode, with the inputs necessary for them.
+These are separate largely for modularity: It should be possible to turn a `ZswapOutput` into a `ZswapTransient`, even if it has already been proven, to allow extending a transaction with operations that spend it.

 ```rust
 fn input_valid<P>(